HCRG Care Group

-HCRG Care Group is a private provider of community health and social services in parts of the UK, commissioned by the National Health Service and by local authorities in England.
+HCRG Care Group is a private provider of community health and social services in parts of the United Kingdom, commissioned by the National Health Service and by local authorities in England.

 Founded in 2007 as Assura Medical, the company became majority-owned by the Virgin Group in 2010 and was known as Virgin Care.
 In December 2021, it was acquired by Twenty20 Capital and rebranded under its current name.